 Regolith is distributed as a set of interrelated Debian packages.
-As of Regolith 1.4, there are packages for 3 releases of Ubuntu: bionic, eoan, and focal.
+As of Regolith 1.5, there are packages for 3 releases of Ubuntu: bionic, focal, and groovy.
 This page describes how code changes can be packaged such that users will get the updated code.

 Debian is the packaging format and system used by Regolith.
 Just like Debian, Ubuntu, and other Debian-based systems, the tools and workflow used to develop and update Regolith packages works in the same manner as those system.
 The general process: